Partonic distribution functions and amplitudes using tensor network methods: Results

 Specifically, each value of $N$ is picked such that the two boundaries are matched up, i.e., $\bar{N}_\mathrm{max}=-\bar{N}_\mathrm{min}$.
-As the system size increases, $M_h$ becomes stable and the DRMG algorithm is able to identify the mass gap with high accuracy up to $10^{-8}$.
+As the system size increases, $M_h$ becomes stable and we are able to identify the mass gap with high accuracy.
 For this reason, we always use $N=102$ qubits in preparing the ground and excited states for the final results.
+Note the hadron mass values in Table.~\ref{tab:dmrg} are converged results obtained with sufficient maximum bond dimension with a cutoff of $10^{-12}$.
+See Table.~\ref{tab:dmrg_details} in Appendix 1 for a detailed summary of the hadron mass values at various numerical cutoffs and maximum bond dimensions that shows our results converge with increasing maximum bond dimensions and cutoffs, respectively.